Christoph33one/post-plan-travel/README.md

 # Colour scheme

-All colours where picked with design industry colours which are trusted within communities of website design.
-I used an Wilderness colour plate in Adobe Color Wheel. using shades of blue  are used.
+All colours are picked with design industry colours which are trusted within communities of website design.
+I used an Wilderness colour plate in Adobe Color Wheel, using shades of blue.
 For when using the shade of black I used #0D0D0D.
 This shade gives a deeper colour and more detail to text.

 The reason I have not used many colours, is for the images to produce the colour to the site.
 As the images are full of colour, I wanted them to stand out and make an impression to the user.